nasa-petal/PeTaL-db/README.md

 1. Upload data.json file
 1. Run this command to add items to the PetalLabels table:
 `aws dynamodb batch-write-item --request-items file://data.json`
+1. Repeat steps 3 and 4 for for data[2-8].json